Lower bounds for faithful linear representations of subgroups of the mapping class group: Introduction

 \subsection{Acknowledgments}

-I would like to express my deep gratitude to my advisors Julien Marché and Maxime Wolff for taking me as their student and suggesting me this problem, as well as for the incredibly helpful discussions we shared in the past year.
+I would like to express my deep gratitude to my advisors J. Marché and M. Wolff for taking me as their student and suggesting me this problem, as well as for the incredibly helpful discussions we shared in the past year.

-I should also thank Francesco Costantino for suggesting me to consider representations of the Torelli group.
-I am thankful to Bram Petri for communicating me the Kaufmann--Salter--Zhang--Zhong preprint.
-Finally, I am thankful to Gwena\"el Massuyeau for communicating me Childers' results on the groups \(\SIP(\Sigma_g)\) and \(\SIP(\Sigma_g^1)\).
+I should also thank F. Costantino for suggesting me to consider representations of the Torelli group.
+I am thankful to B. Petri for communicating me the Kaufmann--Salter--Zhang--Zhong preprint, and to G. Massuyeau for communicating me Childers' results on the groups \(\SIP(\Sigma_g)\) and \(\SIP(\Sigma_g^1)\).
+Finally, I am grateful to J. Martel and the anonymous referees for their helpful suggestions on earlier drafts.

 This work received support from the University Research School EUR-MINT (State support managed by the National Research Agency for Future Investments program bearing the reference ANR-18-EURE-0023).
 This work was also supported by the MathPhDInFrance International Doctoral Training Program.